Over 100 people killed in twin Ethiopia landslides

 Residents seen using bare hands to dig through dirt in search of survivors in remote, mountainous area.

-The death toll from two landslides in southern Ethiopia has risen to more than 100 people, according to government officials, who warned the number could increase.
+More than 100 people have been killed in two landslides in southern Ethiopia, according to government officials, who warned the number could increase.

 The first landslide, triggered by heavy rains in a remote region of Gofa zone, occurred on Monday and was followed by a second one that buried people who had gathered to help, state officials said on Tuesday.